-Any student found in possession of alcoholic beverages or illegal drugs is subject to referral to the Wellness Center for a substance abuse assessment.
-The Wellness Center may, at their discretion, refer any person to an outside entity for advanced assessment.
+Any student found in possession of alcoholic beverages or illegal drugs is subject to discipline through the Student Code of Conduct, Alcohol.edu education and possibly referral to the Wellness Center for substance abuse assessment.

 The Wellness Center offers information concerning the use and abuse of alcohol and drugs and will meet with students upon request.
 The Wellness center also displays a bulletin titled "The Stall Street Journal" monthly in the stalls of the restrooms covering a variety of safety topics, including but not limited to, sexual assault, drug and alcohol use, and abuse and domestic/dating violence.